COVID-19 ProtocolsSan Diego, CA

 - Sneeze guards are in place at check in counter.

-- The staff members at the front desk will be wearing face masks.
-All other staff members will wear face shields, lab coats/gowns and nitrile gloves.
+- The team members at the front desk will be wearing face masks.
+All other team members will wear face shields, lab coats/gowns and nitrile gloves.

 - We added additional steps in disinfecting our rooms, instruments and sterilization center.